utkarshcmu/grafana.org/content/blog/2017-01-12-grafanacon-2016-videos.md

 ![](/assets/img/blog/grafanacon_day1_theater2.jpg)

-Day 2 talks where held in two rooms with a great view of the hudson.
+Day  talks were held in two rooms with a great view of the Hudson.

 ![](/assets/img/blog/grafanacon_3.jpg)